The University of Gdańsk – University of Gdańsk – the largest institution of higher education in Northern Poland.

 The University offers a wide range of forms of education.
 Some of these are interdisciplinary, and several can be undertaken in cooperation with other academic centres in Poland and abroad (including MOST and ERASMUS student exchanges).
 Our programmes are directed to a wide range of potential students, irrespective of age, profession, place of residence, or previous education, in accordance with the principle of lifelong learning.

-The University of Gdańsk provides education in 65 fields of study, comprising 198 specializations, in day and weekend studies, at the level of first or second cycle studies, or within comprehensive (long cycle) five-year master’s programmes.
+The University of Gdańsk provides education in 69 fields of study, comprising over 200 specializations, in day and weekend studies, at the level of first or second cycle studies, or within comprehensive (long cycle) five-year master’s programmes.
 Every year new fields of study are developed, and every effort is made to adapt our programmes to the needs of the job market.
 The syllabuses in the majority of new fields have a practical orientation, and they are devised in cooperation with experts and those with practical experience in specific areas.
 In this the University draws on the knowledge and experience of employers.
-The latest fields of study at the University of Gdańsk include Medical Biology, Water Resource Management and Protection, Sea Ichthyology, Film and Audiovisual Culture, European and International Business Law and EU Administration (conducted in English), National Security, Business and Ecological Technology, Kashubian Language and Culture, Spanish and Portuguese Studies, Criminology, Early Education, Taxation and Taxation Counselling, Chinese Studies, and Arts Management.
+The latest fields of study at the University of Gdańsk include nuclear safety and radiological protection, Medical Biology, Water Resource Management and Protection, Sea Ichthyology, Film and Audiovisual Culture, European and International Business Law and EU Administration (conducted in English), National Security, Business and Ecological Technology, Kashubian Language and Culture, Spanish and Portuguese Studies, Criminology, Early Education, Taxation and Taxation Counselling, Chinese Studies, and Arts Management.

 UG Translation studies laboratory